shrinerb/shrine/README.md

 photo.image_url(:large) #=> "https://..."
 ```

-For more details, including examples of how to do custom processing, see the
+For more details, including examples of how to do custom and on-the-fly
-[File Processing] guide.
+processing, see the [File Processing] guide.

 ## Context